Biographies Characteristics Analysis

 © Photo: lori.ru

 The children were told in detail how to handle the textbook so that it would be stored for a long time.
-The children themselves cleaned and heated the school.
-The "druzhina" was taught grammar, rhetoric, church singing, surveying (i.e. the basics of geometry and geography), arithmetic, "star science" or the basics of astronomy.
+The children themselves cleaned the school and took care of its heating.
+The “druzhina” was taught grammar, rhetoric, church singing, land surveying (i.e. the basics of geometry and geography), arithmetic, “star knowledge” or the basics of astronomy.
 Poetic art was also studied.
-The pre-Petrine era was extremely interesting in Russia, but it was Peter I who introduced the first revolutionary transformations.
+The pre-Petrine era was extremely interesting in Rus', but it was Peter I who introduced the first revolutionary changes.

-In Russia, each new century brings its own changes, and sometimes a new ruler changes everything.
-This happened with the reformer tsar Peter I. Thanks to him, new approaches to education appeared in Russia.
+In Russia, every new century brings its own changes, and sometimes a new ruler changes everything.
+This is what happened with the reformer Tsar Peter I. Thanks to him, new approaches to education appeared in Russia.

 XVIII century, 1st half

 Education became more secular: theology was now taught only in diocesan schools and only for the children of the clergy, and for them learning to read and write was compulsory.
-Those who refused were threatened with military service, which in the conditions of almost incessant wars was life-threatening.
-So in Russia a new estate was formed.
+Those who refused were threatened with military service, which was life-threatening in conditions of almost continuous wars.
+This is how a new class was formed in Rus'.

-In 1701, by decree of Peter I, who wanted to train his own specialists for the army and navy (then only foreigners worked in these places), the School of Mathematical and Navigational Sciences was opened in Moscow, or, as it was also called, the School of Pushkar Order.
-It had 2 departments: the lower school (junior grades), where they taught writing and arithmetic, and the upper school (higher grades), for teaching languages and engineering.
+In 1701, by decree of Peter I, who wanted to train his own specialists for the army and navy (at that time only foreigners worked in these places), the School of Mathematical and Navigational Sciences or, as it was also called, the School of the Pushkar Order, was opened in Moscow.
+It had 2 departments: the lower school (junior grades), where they taught writing and arithmetic, and the upper school (senior grades), for teaching languages and engineering sciences.

-There was also a preparatory department, or numeral school, where they taught to read and count.
-Peter liked the latter so much that he ordered, in her image and likeness, to create such schools in other cities.
+There was also a preparatory department, or digital school, where they taught reading and counting.
+Peter liked the latter so much that he ordered the creation of such schools in other cities in her image and likeness.
 The first school was opened in Voronezh.
-It is interesting that adults were also taught there - as a rule, military lower ranks.
+It is interesting that adults were also taught there - as a rule, lower ranks of the military.

 © Photo: lori.ru

-The children of the clergy, as well as the children of soldiers, gunners, nobles, that is, almost everyone who demonstrated a craving for knowledge, learned to read and write in digital schools.
+In numerical schools, children of the clergy, as well as children of soldiers, gunners, nobles, that is, almost everyone who demonstrated a thirst for knowledge, learned to read and write.
 In 1732, garrison schools for soldiers' offspring were founded at the regiments.
-In them, in addition to reading and arithmetic, the basics of military affairs were taught, and officers were teachers.
+In them, in addition to reading and arithmetic, the basics of military affairs were taught, and the teachers were officers.

-Peter I had a good goal - a large-scale universal primary education, but, as happened more than once in history, the people were forced to do this with the help of rods and intimidation.
-The subjects began to grumble, to oppose compulsory school attendance for some classes.
-It all ended with the fact that the Admiralty (which was in charge of digital schools) itself tried to get rid of them, but the Holy Synod (the highest governing body of the Russian Church, which influenced the life of the country) did not agree to take them under its wing, noting that spiritual and secular education is not must be combined.
-Then the digital schools were connected with the garrison ones.
+Peter I had a good goal - large-scale universal primary education, but, as happened more than once in history, the people were forced to this with the help of rods and intimidation.
+Subjects began to grumble and oppose compulsory school attendance for some classes.
+It all ended with the fact that the Admiralty (which was in charge of digital schools) itself tried to get rid of them, but the Holy Synod (the highest governing body of the Russian Church, which influenced the life of the country) did not agree to take them under its wing, noting that spiritual and secular education was not must be combined.
+Then the digital schools were connected to the garrison ones.
 This was of great importance for the history of education.
-It was the garrison schools that were distinguished by a high level of training, and many well-trained people subsequently came out of there, who, until the era of the reign of Catherine II, served as a support for Russian education, working as teachers.
+It was the garrison schools that were distinguished by a high level of training, and from there many well-trained people subsequently emerged, who until the reign of Catherine II served as a support for Russian education, working as teachers.

 Page Corps on Sadovaya Street in St. Petersburg